rssoftwareab/arrigo-support/docs/arrigolocalapi.md

 *2021-05-07*

-* Fixed a bug that sometimes causes writing error in OnManeuvre scripts (#101)
+* Fixed a bug that causes Block of Write function when using Script with ¤ and same value not listed in the view (#101)

 ## 1.0.168